Skip to content

 Afternoon: Explore Pike Place Market

-Wander past flower stalls where growers arrange impossibly perfect bouquets, then duck into corners where artisans sell handcrafted jewelry next to decades-old spice shops that smell like another continent.
+Wander slowly.
+Past flower stalls stacked with impossibly perfect bouquets, through narrow corridors where local artisans sell handmade jewelry, and into spice shops that smell like travel.

 Pike Place Market, Seattle, WA